-Weitten and Oral Written and Oral Logically and persuasively support their points of Communication: Communication view or findings Communicate meaningfully with a chosen audience while demonstrating critical thought Conduct investigative research which demonstrates academic integrity, originality, depth of thought, and master of an approved style of source documentation Scientific Knowledge & Understand and employ the scientific method of Reasoning: Science inquiry to draw conclusions based on verifiable evidence Global & Cultural Awareness: Be able to compare and contrast cultural norms from Diversity diverse populations Be able to explain how communication and culture are interrelated Be able to examine how multicultural societies and people help engender a richer understanding of diverse life experiences Ethical Reasoning & Action Analyze and evaluate the strengths and weaknesses of different perspectives on an ethical issue or situation Take a position on an ethical issue or a situation and defend it Society & Human Behavior: Demonstrate a general knowledge of political, social, Social Science and economic concepts and systems and their effects on society
+Written and Oral Communication: Logically and persuasively state and support orally Communication and/or in writing their points of view or findings

+Communicate meaningfully with a chosen audience while demonstrating critical thought.
+Conduct investigative research which demonstrates academic integrity, originality, depth of thought, and master of an approved style of source documentation Technological Competency or Demonstrate competency in office productivity tools Information Literacy: Technology appropriate to continuing their education Use critical thinking skills for computer-based access, analysis, and presentation of information.
+Exhibit competency in library online tools appropriate to accessing information in reference publications, periodicals, and bibliographies.
+Demonstrate the skills required to find, evaluate, and apply information to solve a problem.
+Global & Cultural Awareness: Be able to compare and contrast cultural norms from Diversity diverse populations.
+Be able to explain how communication and culture are interrelated.
+Be able to examine how multicultural societies and people help engender a richer understanding of diverse life experiences Ethical Reasoning and Action Analyze and evaluate the strengths and weaknesses of (integrated learning goal) different perspectives on an ethical issue or a situation. (ming said realining goal) and the peroperties on an emical issue of a situation.
+Take a position on an ethical issue or a situation and defend it.